awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

 IAM roles, as described in
 :ref:`Using IAM Roles for EC2 Instances with the AWS SDK for .NET <net-dg-roles>`.

-For application scenarios in which the software executable will be available to users outside your organization, we recommend you design the software to use *temporary security credentials*.
+For application scenarios in which the software executable is available to users outside your organization, we recommend you design the software to use *temporary security credentials*.
 In addition to providing restricted access to AWS resources, these credentials have the benefit of expiring after a specified period of time.
-For more information about temporary security credentials, go to:
+For more information about temporary security credentials, see the following:

 * :iam-ug:`Using Security Tokens to Grant Temporary Access to Your AWS Resources <TokenBasedAuth>`